Life After Dave Ramsey’s Baby Step 7

 Personal finance is just that … it's personal.
 Not everyone's situation fits perfectly into 7 steps (or 10 for that matter).

 Do what's best for you and your family.
-Your true contentment, personal satisfaction, and ability to follow your life's passion is the true measure of financial success in my book.
+Your true contentment, personal satisfaction, and ability to follow your life's passion are the true measures of financial success in my book.

-What would life look for you after Dave Ramsey's Baby Step 7?
-What do your Baby Steps 8, 9 and 10 look like?
+What would life look like for you after Dave Ramsey's Baby Step 7?
+What do your Baby Steps 8, 9, and 10 look like?

 Please let me know in the comments below.